We all have to go grocery shopping, but that doesn’t mean we’d be willing to walk through just any supermarket doors.

 To no one’s surprise, Americans judge their local food store experience just as they would a five-star restaurant: “How courteous was my cashier?”
 “Was the store clean?”
 “Did I get my money’s worth?”

-Cashier courtesy, store cleanliness, and value for money were just three of seven attributes retail consulting firm Market Force Information used to determine the most popular grocery chains in America.
-The firm polled more than 12,700 shoppers in their quest to determine America’s favorite grocery retailers.
-The survey combined all seven metrics to tally a final score called Market Force’s Customer Loyalty Index.
+Cashier courtesy, store cleanliness, and value for money were just three of nine attributes retail consulting firm Market Force Information used to determine the most popular grocery chains in America.
+The firm polled more than 12,800 shoppers in their quest to determine America’s favorite grocery retailers.
+The 2018 survey—which Market Force shared exclusively early with Eat This, Not That! via email—combined all nine metrics to tally a final score called Market Force’s Customer Loyalty Index.

 Curious to see where your go-to grocery chain lies?
-Keep reading to find out.
+Starting with the least popular shopping chain in America, keep reading to find out the number one chain.
 And if you’re looking for supermarket shopping guides and more ways to save on foodstuffs, you’ll want to subscribe to the new Eat This, Not That! magazine now!

-Aparently, Walmart’s slogan holds true: Customers do agree that they’re “saving money and living better” at Walmart.
-According to Market Force, Walmart landed at the bottom of the pack in all categories except for “value for money,” where they ranked sixth best.
+Coming in at last place is America’s supercenter.
+Apparently, Walmart’s slogan holds true: Customers do agree that they’re “saving money and living better” at Walmart.
+According to Market Force, Walmart landed at the bottom of the pack in all categories except for “value for money,” where they ranked eighth best.

 Giant Food Stores